johnfedoruk/bangular/aio/content/guide/form-validation.md

 or Observable that later emits a set of validation errors or `null`.
 You can pass these in as the third argument when you instantiate a `FormControl`.

-Note: for performance reasons, Angular only runs async validators if all sync validators pass.
+Note: for performance reasons, Bangular only runs async validators if all sync validators pass.
 Each must complete before errors are set.

 ### Built-in validators

-You can choose to [write your own validator functions](guide/form-validation#custom-validators), or you can use some of Angular's built-in validators.
+You can choose to [write your own validator functions](guide/form-validation#custom-validators), or you can use some of Bangular's built-in validators.

 The same built-in validators that are available as attributes in template-driven forms, such as `required` and `minlength`, are all available to use as functions from the `Validators` class.
 For a full list of built-in validators, see the [Validators](api/forms/Validators) API reference.